-Following the completion of these transactions, we expect that the aggregate balance of principal and accrued interest remaining outstanding under the Senior Secured Notes and Deerfield Note held by the Deerfield Lenders would be approximately \$\) million, based on the amount of accrued interest as of November 30, 2020.

-With respect to the remaining outstanding balances under the Senior Secured Notes held by the Deerfield Lenders and the Deerfield Note, the negotiated terms contemplate that we would amend the terms of that debt upon completion of this offering to provide that:
+Following the completion of these transactions, we expect that the aggregate balance of principal and accrued interest remaining outstanding under the Senior Secured Notes and the Deerfield Note would be approximately \$7.6 million, based on the amount of accrued interest as of December 24, 2020.
+With respect to the remaining outstanding balances under the Senior Secured Notes and the Deerfield Note, the December 2020 Exchange Agreement provides that upon closing of this offering we would amend the terms of that debt to provide that:

-- the maturity date would be March 31, 2023; and - interest would accrue at the rate of 6.75% per annum, payable quarterly, which would be added to principal until June 30, 2021, and then be payable in cash thereafter.
+- · the maturity date would be March 31, 2023, and the debt would be prepayable upon specified conditions; and - interest would accrue at the rate of 6.75% per annum, payable quarterly, which would be added to principal until June 30, 2021, and then be payable in cash thereafter.